 Q: Walmart / Lennar / The Home Depot is sponsoring our nonprofit Boy Scout troop's entry.
 We'll be using one of their vehicles with their logo on the side.
 Do we pay the non-commercial entry fee or the commercial entry fee?

 A: The commercial entry fee.
 If your corporate sponsor is displaying its logo, then sponsoring your entry would be a way for the company to enter the parade without paying full fare.

 Q: Walmart / Lennar / The Home Depot is merely writing the check to cover our nonprofit Boy Scout troop's entry fee.
 We won't display their logo or advertise for them in any other way during the parade.
 Do we pay the non-commercial entry fee or the commercial entry fee?

 Q: My kid will be on a bike / skateboard / roller skates.
 Does he really have to wear a helmet?

 A: Yes.
 Read the [Parade Rules].
 No helmet, no insurance coverage.
 No insurance coverage, no parade.
 Adults are not required to wear a helmet but are strongly advised to do so.

 Q: We want to give away candy from our parade float.
 Is that OK?

-A: If you want to give away candy, American flags, literature or anything else, someone from your entry must walk alongside the crowd and HAND it to the spectators.
-THROWING ANYTHING — or allowing the crowd to walk/run up to your float to receive anything — will result in your entry's immediate expulsion from the parade.
+A: If you want to give away candy, American flags, literature or anything else, someone from your entry must WALK alongside the crowd and HAND it to the spectators.
+THROWING ANYTHING — or allowing the crowd to walk or run up to your float to receive anything — will result in your entry's immediate expulsion from the parade.
 It is simply too dangerous and our insurance wouldn't cover it if anything bad happens.
 No balls will be allowed along the parade route for safety reasons.
 Read the [Parade Rules].